 Minnesota Solar Energy Standard.
-In May 2013, legislation was enacted by the state of Minnesota requiring at least 1.5 percent of total retail electric sales, excluding sales to certain industrial customers, to be generated by solar energy by the end of 2020.
-At least 10 percent of the 1.5 percent mandate must be met by solar energy generated by or procured from solar photovoltaic devices with a nameplate capacity of 20 kilowatts or less.
+In May 2013, legislation was enacted by the state of Minnesota requiring at least 1.5 percent of total retail electric sales, excluding sales to certain customers, to be generated by solar energy by the end of 2020.
+At least 10 percent of the 1.5 percent mandate must be met by solar energy generated by or procured from solar photovoltaic devices with a nameplate capacity of 20 kW or less.
 Minnesota Power has two solar projects under development.
 In August 2015, Minnesota Power filed for MPUC approval of a 10 MW utility scale solar project at Camp Ripley, a Minnesota Army National Guard base and training facility near Little Falls, Minnesota.
 In an order dated February 24, 2016, the MPUC approved the Camp Ripley solar project as eligible to meet the solar energy standard and for current cost recovery, subject to certain compliance requirements.
-In September 2015, Minnesota Power filed for MPUC approval of a 1 MW community solar garden project in Saint Louis County, Minnesota, to be owned and operated by a third party with the output purchased by Minnesota Power.
-If the community solar garden project is also approved, Minnesota Power believes these projects will meet approximately one-third of the overall mandate and approximately one-fourth of the mandate related to solar photovoltaic devices with a nameplate capacity of 20 kilowatts or less.
-Costs associated with these projects are expected to be recovered from customers.
+In September 2015, Minnesota Power filed for MPUC approval of a community solar garden project in Duluth, Minnesota, which is comprised of a 1 MW solar array to be owned and operated by a third party with the output purchased by Minnesota Power and a 40 kW solar array that will be owned and operated by Minnesota Power.
+In an order dated July 27, 2016, the MPUC approved the community solar garden project and cost recovery, subject to certain compliance requirements.
+Minnesota Power believes these projects will meet approximately one-third of the overall mandate.
+Additionally, on June 1, 2016, Minnesota Power filed a proposal with the MPUC to increase the amount of solar rebates available for customer-sited solar installations and recover costs of the program through Minnesota Power's renewable cost recovery rider.
+If approved, Minnesota Power expects the projects to meet part of the mandate related to solar photovoltaic devices with a nameplate capacity of 20 kW or less.

 Regulatory Assets and Liabilities.
 Our regulated utility operations are subject to accounting guidance for the effect of certain types of regulation.
-Regulatory assets represent incurred costs that have been deferred as they are probable for recovery in customer rates.
+Regulatory assets represent incurred costs that have been deferred as they are probable of recovery in customer rates.
 Regulatory liabilities represent obligations to make refunds to customers and amounts collected in rates for which the related costs have not yet been incurred.
 The Company assesses quarterly whether regulatory assets and liabilities meet the criteria for probability of future recovery or deferral.
 No regulatory assets or liabilities are currently earning a return.
 The recovery, refund or credit to rates for these regulatory assets and liabilities will occur over the periods either specified by the applicable regulatory authority or over the corresponding period related to the asset or liability.

-Regulatory Assets and Liabilities March 31, 2016 December 31, 2015
+Regulatory Assets and Liabilities June 30, 2016 December 31, 2015

 Millions

 Current Regulatory Assets (a)

-Deferred Fuel Adjustment Clause \$12.4 \$10.6
+Deferred Fuel Adjustment Clause \$14.5 \$10.6

-Total Current Regulatory Assets 12.4 10.6
+Total Current Regulatory Assets 14.5 10.6

 Non-Current Regulatory Assets

-Defined Benefit Pension and Other Postretirement Benefit Plans (b) 217.0 219.3
+Defined Benefit Pension and Other Postretirement Benefit Plans (b) 215.0 219.3

-Income Taxes (c) 64.4 64.2
+Income Taxes (c) 64.7 64.2

-Cost Recovery Riders (d) 54.3 58.0
+Cost Recovery Riders (d) 47.2 58.0

-Asset Retirement Obligations (e) 22.5 21.6
+Asset Retirement Obligations (e) 23.5 21.6

 PPACA Income Tax Deferral 5.0 5.0

-Other 3.9 3.9
+Other 3.7 3.9

-Total Non-Current Regulatory Assets 367.1 372.0
+Total Non-Current Regulatory Assets 359.1 372.0

-Total Regulatory Assets \$379.5 \$382.6
+Total Regulatory Assets \$373.6 \$382.6

 Non-Current Regulatory Liabilities

-Wholesale and Retail Contra AFUDC (f) \$57.1 \$58.0
+Wholesale and Retail Contra AFUDC (f) \$57.0 \$58.0

-Plant Removal Obligations 20.6 22.1
+Plant Removal Obligations 14.4 22.1

-Income Taxes (c) 5.7 6.1
+Income Taxes (c) 5.4 6.1

-Defined Benefit Pension and Other Postretirement Benefit Plans (b) 0.4 0.9
+Defined Benefit Pension and Other Postretirement Benefit Plans (b) 0.9

-Other 18.4 17.9
+Other 17.8 17.9

-Total Non-Current Regulatory Liabilities \$102.2 \$105.0
+Total Non-Current Regulatory Liabilities \$94.6 \$105.0